-This spicy tale begins with the archaeology team lead by set out to study the use of spices amongst early Neolithic cultures.
+This spicy tale begins with the archaeology team lead by Hayley Saul.
+The researchers set out to study the use of spices amongst early Neolithic cultures.
 These are hunter-gatherer groups that paved the way for simple farming communities at the end of the New Stone Age.
-The researchers studied residues on pottery found in the western Baltic region dating back to 6,100 and 5,750 cal BP (stands for calibrated years before the present)..
-The researchers
+The researchers studied residues on pottery found in the western Baltic region dating back to 6,100 and 5,750 cal BP (stands for calibrated years before the present).

 Identifying spice use in prehistoric periods has been difficult because technology only allowed the analysis of starchy residues from cooking pots, tools and dental calculus (hardened plaque on teeth).
 This technique was not useful for studying leaf and seed based spices, which are more fragile.